c1iff/track-suggester/README.md

 # Epicodus Track Suggestor-Independent Project 2

-#### Independent project using HTML, CSS, Javascript, and Jquery, 10.21.2016
+#### Independent project using HTML, CSS, Javascript, and Jquery- 10.21.2016

 #### By Chris Clifford

 ## Description

-This is a webpage that gives the user a suggestion based on the selection they enter from a series of question.
-The result if a suggestion about which track to pursue at Epicodus.
+This is a webpage that gives the user a suggestion based on the answers they give to a series of questions.
+The result is a suggestion about which track to pursue at Epicodus.
 The user submit the answers and a suggestion with additional information appears.

 ## Setup/Installation Requirements